 much oak.
 It was refreshing to see a Cabernet Franc here.
 This was

 very well balanced and sells for $58.
-The Darioush Winery 2007 Merlot at $46 has a lovely ruby
+The Darioush Winery 2007 Merlot at $46 had a lovely ruby

-color, strong cherry nose and nice finish.
+color, intense cherry nose and nice finish.
 The 2007 Cabernet Sauvignon at

-$80 was quite decent, but my favorite, along with the Merlot, was the Darioush Winery 2008 Shiraz at $68.
+$80 was quite good, but my favorite, along with the Merlot, was the Darioush Winery 2008 Shiraz at $68.

 Darioush Winery